Please Select Your Location

 What are depth sensors?

-Depth sensors are three-dimensional (3D) range finders collecting distance information across a field of view.
+Depth sensors or depth-sensing cameras are three-dimensional (3D) range finders collecting distance information across a field of view.
 They project a light or light pattern and capture light data that gets reflected back.
 By analyzing the disparities between the emitted and returned light, depth sensors are able to identify surfaces and objects and their respective distances.

 Feeding a computer-generated penguin in an AR environment..jpg